DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/15 UFOs in the Private Sector - Lockheed Martin.md

 00;28;19;06 - 00;28;39;11
 Gerb
-So as we can see guys, a lot more work needs to be done investigating Aurora/Astra, but these strings connect triangular shaped craft to both Lockheed Martin and [[USAF]], and that the [[British Mod]] had a keen interest in finding out what the heck these things were.
+So as we can see guys, a lot more work needs to be done investigating Aurora/Astra, but these strings connect triangular shaped craft to both Lockheed Martin and [[USAF]], and that the [[British MoD]] had a keen interest in finding out what the heck these things were.

 ### Outro
 What's up guys?
 I hope you enjoyed this look into [[Lockheed Martin]] and UAPs.